This page contains affiliate links. Please read our disclosure for more info.

 If you are very energetic, you could take a detour to see the Arc de Triomphe and Champs-Élysées, both major Paris attractions, but honestly not our favourite part of the city.

-If you are feeling tired, take the metro to Concorde and continue with the itinerary.
+Need a break from walking?
+Take the metro to Concorde and continue with the itinerary.

 Place de la Concorde and Jardin des Tuileries

-Once you reach Place de la Concorde walk through this grand square, which is the largest in Paris and features an Egyptian Obelisk and two fountains.
+Once you reach Place de la Concorde, walk through this grand square, which is the largest in Paris and features an Egyptian Obelisk and two fountains.

 Louvre